Higher Laminations and Affine Buildings: Laminations for the space

+The next step will be to describe positive configurations in $G/U((t))$.
+Positivity will subtly depend on the cyclic order of the $n$ points.
+The notion of positivity carries over to a notion of positive configurations in the affine flag variety, the affine Grassmanian and the affine building:

+Positivity will allow us to deduce certain properties of these configurations of points in the affine building, for example the fact that tropical coordinates completely determine the configuration up to equivalence.
+The idea is that positivity ensures certain genericity properties of our configuration.
+More degenerate configurations of points in the affine building can be quite complicated, and classifying them seems to be a rather unwieldy problem \cite{CHSW}.
+On the other hand, positive configurations of points can be completely and explicitly understood.
+It will not do any harm to assume that all configurations of points henceforth are also positive.

-\begin{note} Fock and Goncharov define of positive configurations of points in the flag variety.
+\begin{note} Fock and Goncharov give a definition of positive configurations of points in the flag variety.
 Their definition should extend to a definition of positive configurations of points in the affine flag variety.
-It would be interesting to compare our notion of positive configurations with theirs. \end{note}
+(Which in turn should be related to positivity in loop groups \cite{LP}.)
+It would be interesting to compare our notion of positive configurations with these other notions of positivity. \end{note}